 You will get the personalized attention you need, as well as being part of the City University of New York (CUNY) system.
 International students participate in a wide variety of clubs, extracurricular activities, volunteer opportunities and career development.
 You will also have opportunities to apply for scholarships after the first semester.
 There are many student support services to help you along the way.

-To apply, the first step is to submit an online CUNY application and your academic documents.
+To apply, the first step is to submit an online CUNY application and your academic documents by the following dates:

 - Spring semester: September 15

 - Fall semester: February 1

 CUNY will consider all applications received after these dates on a rolling basis.

 English and Math Proficiency Testing

 Please refer to the current CUNY guidelines for testing.